tqsd/QuNetSim/README.md

 SETUP INSTRUCTIONS

-Install Python 3 from ...
+- Ensure Python3 is installed / Install Python 3 from ...

-Create a new directory.
-While in the new directory:
+- Clone the project
+- At the same level as the cloned directory, create a virtual environment with the following:
 To create:
-`python3 -m venv <name of venv>`
+`python3 -m venv venv`

 To start:
-`source <name of venv>/bin/activate`
+`source venv/bin/activate`

+- In the cloned directory (i.e. cd QuNetSim) install the python libraries:
 To install packages in requirements.txt:
 `pip install -r requirements.txt`

-To stop:
+To stop the virtual environment (when not using the code) run:
 `deactivate`